10 Alternative Financing Solutions Instead of a Business Loan

 Negatives

-• Limited funding: You won’t be able to borrow as much with a credit card as you would with a loan or another alternative lending option in most cases.
+• Limited funding: You likely won’t be able to borrow as much with a credit card as you would with a loan or another alternative lending option.

 • Short-term funding: Businesses may need to pay off balances quickly, ideally within one billing period.
 Carrying a balance can lead to high and compounding interest rates.